 You had a problem with mice or rats in your home, but you think that you - or the pest management professional you called in - got rid of all the rodents.
 But how do you know the rats or mice are gone?
 Are those droppings you found under the cabinets old or new?
 Does that gnawing you just found mean that you have more mice or rats?
 Or is it from the old infestation?
 Find out how to tell.

 How do you know if you have mice?
 How long do they live?
 Where should you place traps, and what do you do if they are not catching the mice?
 Find out the answers to questions about mice and mouse control.

 The house mouse is the most common of all home-invading mice.
-A mouse in your house is more than an just an unwanted pest, it can be a health threat to you and your family.
+A mouse in your house is more than a just an unwanted pest, it can be a health threat to you and your family.
 But because mice are small, nocturnal, and nest in hidden places, you may not know you have a problem until it is a major problem.
 Learn more about mice and how to control them.

 9. Pest Control for the Homeowner